k21971/EvilHack/doc/evilhack-changelog.md

   level with the portal to Vecna's domain
 - Change access to the treasure room in the Mines' End map 'The Sewers of Waterdeep'
+- Fix: addition of teleport regions to some of the Mines' End levels